ThomasVitale/package-for-tekton-pipelines/README.md

 <details><summary>Installation without package repository</summary>
 <p>
-The recommended way of installing the Tekton Pipelines package is via the <a href="https://github.com/kadras-io/kadras-packages">Kadras package repository</a>.
-If you prefer not using the repository, you can add the package metadata directly by creating the necessary resources using <a href="https://carvel.dev/kapp/docs/latest/install"><code>kapp</code></a> or <code>kubectl</code>.
+The recommended way of installing the Tekton Pipelines package is via the Kadras <a href="https://github.com/kadras-io/kadras-packages">package repository</a>.
+If you prefer not using the repository, you can add the package definition directly using <a href="https://carvel.dev/kapp/docs/latest/install"><code>kapp</code></a> or <code>kubectl</code>.

   ```shell
   kubectl create namespace kadras-packages